ajimeneo/dataproc-bigdata/README.md

 ### First Steps

-- Spining up a 2 Worker Cluster Data Node provisioned with Docker and zeppeling notebooks.
+## Spining up a 2 Worker Cluster Data Node provisioned with Docker and zeppeling notebooks.

+- Provisioning Docker Compose

 	- Download the Docker Compose binary into the /usr/local/bin directory with wget or curl :